MoenMi/notes/classes/cs438/1-intro.md

 - Institutional access networks (school, company)
 - Mobile access networks (WiFi, 4G,/5G)

+#### Digital Subscriber Line (DSL)

+**Digital subscriber line (DSL)** uses an existing phone line, where data goes to the Internet and voice goes to the telephone network.
+For DSL, the ISP is typically the local telephone company (telco).

+A residence that is  connected to DSL will have the telephone and Internet run through the same wire, and the telephone and Internet data is separated with a **DSL access multiplexer (DSLAM)** located in the telco's local central office (CO).

+The DSL standards define multiple transmission rates:
+- 24 or 52 Mbps dedicated downstream transmission rate
+- 3.5 or 16 Mbps dedicated upstream transmission rate

+DSL is designed for residences to be within 5-10 miles of their CO.
+Residences outside of this range typically must resort to other means of Internet access.

 #### Cable-Based Access

+**Cable internet access** makes use of existing cable infrastructure from television companies.
+Both fiber obtic and coaxial cables are used in the development of these networks, so the system is called **hybrid fiber coax (HFC)**.

 **Frequency division multiplexing (FDM)**: Different channels transmitted in different frequency bands.

-- **Hybrid fiber coax (HFC)** is asymmetric:
 - 40 Mbps - 1.2 Gbps downstream transmission rate
 - 30-100 Mbps upstream transmission rate

-- Network of cable and fiber attaches homes to ISP router
-  - Homes share access network to cable headend

-#### Digital Subscriber Line (DSL)

-DSL uses an existing phone line, where data goes to the Internet and voice goes to the telephone network.
-- 24-52 Mbps dedicated downstream transmission rate
-- 3.5-16 Mbps dedicated upstream transmission rate

 #### Wireless Access Networks